ClassiCube/MCGalaxy-API-Documentation/Drawing/BrushFactory.md

 ### Summary

-The `BrushFactory` class is responsible for parsing input from a player to create a [brush](Drawing/Brush.md)
+The `BrushFactory` class is responsible for parsing input from a player to create a [Brush](/Drawing/Brush.md)

 Some visual examples of brushes
 [TODO sample image]

 Remarks
-- See also (BrushFactory.md)
+- The `BrushFactory` class is separate from the `Brush` class, because although rare, some `BrushFactory` types return different `Brush` types depending on the player input (See `CheckeredBrushFactory` for example)

 ## API